Guillex387/qpt-drive/README.md

 # qpt-drive

-This is an app for share your data in your local network, whose facilitates the shares data between the devices.
+This is an application to share your data on your local network, which makes it easy to transfer data between devices.

 > The shared space is protected with a login system, next to the executable has a file called `server.key` which contains the password for access to the shared space.